alistaircollcorona/portafolio/README.md

 - **Vercel** – import the repository, choose the “Other” framework preset, and set the output directory to `.`.

 After deploying, test the hosted URL in both light and dark themes, and confirm the contact links open your default mail and phone handlers.

+## Troubleshooting

+### Checks awaiting conflict resolution

+If GitHub shows a banner stating that "checks are waiting for conflict resolution" with actions for **Resolve conflicts**, the branch has diverged from the target branch and contains merge conflicts (commonly in `index.html` for this project).
+GitHub blocks automated checks, including header, redirect, and deploy previews, until the conflicts are fixed.
+Use the **Resolve conflicts** button or merge the latest `main` changes locally, resolve the conflict markers, and push the updated branch.
+Once the branch is conflict-free, the queued checks will run normally.